Bluecode77732/digital-bank/README.md

 14. Microservices // #12 in the first list
 15. Swagger Module // #16 in the first list

-Note: The Throttle Module from the first list is not present in the second list.
+Note: The Throttle Module in the 15th ChatGPT's list is not present in the Claude's list.

 Oct 22th 2024 22:58